Hiwonder-docs/Jetson-Orin-Nano/source/docs/9_ROS1_Basic_Lesson.md

 ### 9.1.1 An introduction to Robot Operating System (ROS)

-Before learning ROS, the definition of the operating system needs to be understanded first.
+Before learning ROS, the definition of the operating system needs to be understood first.
 What is the operating system?
 It provides some of software and hardware interfaces for direct use.
 Therefore, for different platforms and functions, different operating systems are needed to complete the underlying operating.

 Ros is an open source operating system for robots.
 It provides OS-like services including hardware abstraction, low-level device control, implementation of commonly used functionality, message-passing between processes, and package management.
 Some tools and libraries are also provided for acquiring, compiling, writing, and executing programs for multi-machine fusion.

 In addition, ROS has process-to-process communication, which is the biggest difference between it and other operating systems.
 In the traditional operating systems, communication between processes needs to be called by the system, which consumes a lot of system resources so that it is not suitable for robot operating system.

-A robot may contain multiple sensors to collabrate through communication between modules to accomplish a given task through modules.
-Therefore, an effective and rapid communication beween processes is essential for a robot, and ROS provides such function.
+A robot may contain multiple sensors to collaborate through communication between modules to accomplish a given task through modules.
+Therefore, an effective and rapid communication between processes is essential for a robot, and ROS provides such function.

 <img class="common_img" src="../_static/media/chapter_9/section_1/media/image2.png" style="width:600px" />